BabylonJS/OldDocumentationSite/content/babylon101/01_Play_Pen/Parametric_Shapes.md

 ```
 [Playground Example of a Spiral from Lines](https://www.babylonjs-playground.com/#165IV6#63)

-When in addition the shape has an instance parameter in its options then its shape can be updated by using MeshBuilder with instance set to the name of the shape.

-Most but not all parametric shapes can have their shape updated in this way by using the already created instance of the mesh.
+Most but not all parametric shapes have the _instance_ option and so can have their mesh updated in this way.

 # Next Step